Ebenezer Bible College

-Ebenezer Bible College The Ebenezer Bible Institute was established, by the late Pastor Chacko Mani, in 1969 at Kumily in Idukki District of Kerala.
+Ebenezer Bible College (or the Ebenezer Bible Institute) was established, by Chacko Mani, in 1969 at Kumily in Idukki District of Kerala.
 In 1979, it was moved to the 14 acre campus having road and rail facilities at Kaduthuruthy beside the Kottayam- Ernakulam highway.
 Kaduthuruthy-Mannar, Kottayam district, Kerala, India.
 It is accredited to grant Dip.Th.(Malayalam & English), B.Th.
 (Eng) and M.Div.
 (Eng) degrees.

 History

 Ebenezer Bible College was founded in 1969 at Kumily and is now sited at Kaduthuruthy, Kottayam.

-Ebenezer Bible College was founded by Pastor Chacko Mani.